argoproj/argo-cd/README.md

 A good starting point to understand the structure is the [GitOps Engine Design spec](specs/design.md).

+We tried to answer frequently asked question in a [separate FAQ document](docs/faq.md).

 ## Governance

 This project is licensed under the [Apache 2 license](LICENSE).